acusti/uikit/packages/appsync-fetch/README.md

 There are two primary reasons it’s worth using:

-1. it relies on the native node.js `http(s)` modules for fetching (via
+1. it relies on the native node.js `http`/`https` modules for fetching (via
-   @acusti/post) and on the native node.js `crypto` module for it’s cryptographic logic, making it way lighter weight than alternatives so that your lambda’s can benefit from faster start times
+   @acusti/post) and on the native node.js `crypto` module for its cryptographic logic; this makes it way lighter weight than alternatives and results in faster start times in your lambdas
 2. its DX ergonomics are carefully tuned for interacting with AppSync GraphQL APIs